Florida teenagers fight for stricter gun laws

 - What do we know?

 - The shooting took place on Wednesday, February 14th, at Marjory Stoneman Douglas High School in Parkland, Florida.
 It lasted six minutes, during which time 17 people were killed.
-The suspect, Nikolas Cruz, joined the evacuations and left campus, only to be arrested around an hour later.
-He had been expelled from the school last year.
-According to CNN, the police had been called to his house 39 times in seven years.
+The suspect, Nikolas Cruz, was arrested around an hour later.

 - What do we not know?